 We invite enthusiastic and committed students to join one of our courses for an intensive few weeks of training or, alternatively, if you are a lecturer and wish to bring your students to one of our field sites and complement your teaching expertise with highly-qualified scientific support then join us!
 Lecturers have the opportunity to develop the content of the field courses with us and we can tailor the activities to prepare the best experience for the students.

-Located in the Sebangau National Park, this ex-logging camp is now a thriving research station with students, researchers and volunteers, from around the world, visiting every year.
-Camp has been improved greatly since it was first built in the 1990s and now has accommodation for 35 people, an office, laboratory, library, solar panels, and common spaces for teaching and socialising.
+Located in the Sebangau National Park, this ex-logging camp is now a thriving research station with students and researchers from around the world visiting every year.
+The camp has been improved greatly since it was first built in the 1990’s and now has accommodation for 35 people, an office, laboratory, library, solar panels, and common spaces for teaching and socialising.
 With local produce supplied by the nearby village, the kitchen staff cater to a range of dietary requirements and thanks to our cook Lis, who is also resident landscape gardener, has created beautiful scenery to relax and soak up rainforest life that surrounds the research base.
 It is a short, but unique, journey to camp from the village of Kereng Bangkirai.
-You will take a traditional canoe-like fishing boat called a kelotok to cross the river, then if river levels are low during the dry season, you will jump on a small train (yes, a train!), called a lori which will take you from the river edge straight into camp.
+You will take a traditional canoe-like fishing boat called a kelotok across the river, then if river levels are low during the dry season, you will jump on a small train (yes, a train!), called a lori which will take you from the river edge straight into camp.

 Rungan is the perfect place for those who wish for a more adventurous experience!
-In the heart of the rainforest, our research base is a simple camp, consisting of wooden huts joined together by wooden bridges.
+In the heart of the Bornean rainforest, where you learn first-hand from our conservation experts.
 Be ready for basic facilities, with dormitory style camp beds made of rice bags tighten between planks (which are surprisingly very comfortable!), drinking water boiled from the river and generator-driven electricity only available in the evening.
 This remote camp with no phone or internet connection will make you feel like a real explorer discussing unknown parts of Borneo.
 You will be surrounded by stunning wildlife and without regular contact with the rest of the world (except for emergencies with a satellite phone).
 Our local field team always enjoy a game of Uno or playing guitar after a day of discovery in the forest!
 This camp provides the ideal opportunity to get back to basics and really reconnect with nature.